singhru27/Concurrent-Database/README.md

 make all
 ```

 which compiles the database programs.
-To launche the server, run the command
+To launch the server, run the command

 ```
 /server <port number>